tiyd-rails-2015-01/battleship_objects/README.md

   * Size
     * The size of the ship determines both its position on the board and how many hits it can sustain
   * Position
     * Describes where the ship is located on the grid.
 Perhaps an array of coordinates?
+Unless the squares are also numbered for simplicity.
   * Status
     * The ship could be safe, partially hit, or sunk.
 Methods: